birdortyedi/birdortyedi.github.io/_pages/about.md

 ### Recent News

+* April 30, 2026.
+A paper titled "[Beyond Pixel Fidelity: Minimizing Perceptual Distortion and Color Bias in Night Photography Rendering][beyond-pixel-fidelity]" was accepted to [IEEE International Conference on Image Processing (ICIP) 2026][icip2026].

+* April 8, 2026.
+I take the **3rd place** in "[Night Photography Rendering Challenge][nightimaging]" at [NTIRE2026: New Trends in Image Restoration and Enhancement workshop and challenges on image and video processing in conjunction with CVPR 2026][ntire2026].

+* March 19, 2026.
+I take the **1st place (Winner)** in "Photography Retouching Transfer Challenge" at [NTIRE2026: New Trends in Image Restoration and Enhancement workshop and challenges on image and video processing in conjunction with CVPR 2026][ntire2026].

+* March 16, 2026.
+I take the **1st, 3rd, 3rd, and 5th place** rankings across different benchmarks of "Low-light Image Enhancement Challenge" at [NTIRE2026: New Trends in Image Restoration and Enhancement workshop and challenges on image and video processing in conjunction with CVPR 2026][ntire2026].

 * November 1, 2025.
 I have started to work as an Assistant Professor in the [Department of Artificial Intelligence][bau-ai] at [Bahçeşehir University][bau].

 * June 11, 2025.
 We were among the finalists in "[Night Photography Rendering Challenge][nightimaging]" at [NTIRE2025: New Trends in Image Restoration and Enhancement workshop